 Fukagawa Sport Center

 If you can get there and have climbing experience as well as your own equipment, this is a top cheap climbing option.
-Part of a municipal center, the hours are limited (so please check the monthly schedules) and the facilities simple, but sufficient.
+Part of a municipal center, the hours are limited, and the facilities simple, but sufficient.
 Boulderers can register, sign a waiver and climb away, while those wanting to use the top-rope areas have to complete a safety course held on specific dates (usually Saturdays and Wednesdays) and costs 3,000 yen and requires Japanese.
 A day entry ticket to the gym costs 700 yen while 9am – 12pm, 1pm – 5pm and 6pm – 9.30pm slots cost 400 yen each.
 You can pay an extra 200 yen for the individual sessions for access to additional facilities if you like.
 For memberships, you can pay 3,000 yen for 1 month, 8,000 yen for 3 months and 15,000 yen for 6 months.

 Rental: There is no rental available